0xStellaHsu/cryptoframe-vault/README.md

 # CryptoFrame Vault

-A fully homomorphic encryption (FHE) based vault system for confidential NFT finance.
-This application enables encrypted storage and operations on sensitive financial data using advanced cryptographic techniques.
+A secure vault system for NFT finance with privacy features.
+This application enables secure storage and operations on financial data with advanced security measures.

 ## Features

-- **FHE-Encrypted Vaults**: Create and manage vaults with fully homomorphic encryption
+- **Secure Vaults**: Create and manage vaults with privacy features
 - **Wallet Integration**: Connect with popular wallets like MetaMask, Rainbow, and more
-- **Confidential Operations**: All sensitive data remains encrypted during computation
+- **Private Operations**: Secure financial operations with privacy protection
 - **NFT Gallery**: Browse and manage NFT collections
-- **Secure Lending**: Participate in encrypted lending protocols
+- **Secure Lending**: Participate in secure lending protocols
-- **Real-time Valuations**: Get encrypted valuations for your assets
+- **Real-time Valuations**: Get secure valuations for your assets

 ## Technologies Used